Mental Health and Well-being

 We also offer experiences through our celebration themed weeks of National Mental Health and Children's Mental Health Awareness weeks, our Mindmate assemblies , mindfulness sessions, circle times and our class Zones of Regulation emotional check ins.

 If we recognise intervention and support may be needed to nourish an individual's mental wellbeing and health, concerns can be logged through CPOMS and our internal referral system.
 A member of the pastoral team will be designated to map out a plan of support for that pupil.
 This is monitored and reviewed regularly and parents are kept informed.

-Mental health of staff is further supported through our MHFAE trained Mental Health First Aider (Mrs Wilkinson) and the Leeds Council Help Employee Assistance service.
+Mental health of staff is further supported through our our Staff wellbeing charter, MHFAE trained Mental Health First Aiders and the Leeds Council Employee Assistance Programme.